Georges73/ACCOUNT-FRONT-BACK-END/README.md

 Angular 8
 Springboot 2.0.1

-If you want a large dataset that you want to import into Elasticsearch, use the sample dataset called accounts.json file in the project.
+I used curl to import dataset into Elasticsearch, i've used the sample called accounts.json file in the project.

-1. Just use the following Curl command: curl -H 'Content-Type: application/x-ndjson' -XPOST 'localhost:9200/financial/accounts/_bulk?pretty' --data-binary @accounts.json
+1. In order to do so I've just run the following Curl command: curl -H 'Content-Type: application/x-ndjson' -XPOST 'localhost:9200/financial/accounts/_bulk?pretty' --data-binary @accounts.json
-  - financial is the index
+  - financial represents the index
-  - accounts is the type
+  - accounts represents the type
   That's it.

 2. Start the Springboot backend.